MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-ItemProperty.md

 This cmdlet does not return any output.

 ## NOTES

+Windows PowerShell includes the following aliases for `Remove-ItemProperty`:

+- `rp`

 In the PowerShell Registry provider, registry values are considered to be properties of a registry key or subkey.
 You can use the **ItemProperty** cmdlets to manage these values.